 - Zest and juice of 1 large lemon

-- A small bunch of fresh parsley, finely chopped
+- Small bunch of fresh parsley, finely chopped

 How To Make Mary Berry Cream Cheese Salmon

-- Add the zest and herbs: In a small, separate bowl, mix the lemon zest and the finely chopped parsley together.
-Sprinkle this fragrant mixture evenly over the cream cheese topping on each fillet, pressing down lightly so the herbs stick.
+- Add the zest and herbs: Mix the grated lemon zest and finely chopped parsley together in a small dry dish.
+Take pinches of this dry mix and scatter it directly over the wet cream cheese layer on each portion of fish.
+Press down lightly with your flat fingers so the herbs sink slightly and stick to the surface.

 Recipe Tips